 Section 1.1.
 Purpose.
-The purpose of the City and County of San Francisco Disclosure Policies and Procedures (these "Procedures") is to establish processes and controls to (i) ensure that the financial disclosures that the City and County of San Francisco (the "City") makes are accurate and comply with all applicable federal and state securities laws, and (ii) promote best practices regarding disclosures relating to securities issued by the City.
+The purpose of the City and County of San Francisco Disclosure Policies and Procedures (these "Procedures") is to establish processes and controls (i) so that the financial disclosures that the City and County of San Francisco (the "City") makes are accurate and comply with all applicable federal and state securities laws, and (ii) to promote best practices regarding disclosures relating to bonds, certificates of participation, or other financial obligations of the City ("Obligations").

-These Procedures do not apply to other departments or enterprises of the City, including the Airport Commission, the Mayor's Office of Housing and Community Development, the Municipal Transportation Agency, the Port Commission, or the Public Utilities Commission.
-Further, types of transactions, such as bonds issued for Community Facilities Districts, Infrastructure Financing Districts, Assessment Districts or Green Bond financings, may require additional disclosures that are unrelated to the requirements of federal and state securities laws.
+These Procedures apply to Obligations issued under the supervision of the City's Office of Public Finance ("OPF").
+These Procedures do not apply to obligations issued by other departments or enterprises of the City, including the Airport Commission, the Mayor's Office of Housing and Community Development, the Municipal Transportation Agency, the Port Commission, or the Public Utilities Commission.
+Further, certain types of transactions, such as bonds issued for Community Facilities Districts, Infrastructure Financing Districts, Assessment Districts or Green Bond financings, may require additional disclosures that are unrelated to the requirements of federal and state securities laws.
 OPF may develop additional procedures from time to time for those types of disclosures.

 The City's policy for when the City serves as a conduit issuer is to require the conduit borrower to enter into any required continuing disclosure agreement to provide for the continuing disclosure of information relating to such issuance, the borrower and other matters as specifically provided therein.
 The conduit borrower shall also indemnify the City against any untrue statement made in relation to a disclosure document for such issuance.
+The offering documents for conduit issuances shall also contain appropriate disclaimers specifying the limited information supplied by the City.